cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 - `[IRI]`: The IRI of the feature in the request will be injected
 - `[ONTOP]`: The URL of the Ontop service within the stack will be injected

 Queries for metadata should not concern themselves with data relating to timeseries (that can be handled within the timeseries query).
 Queries here need to return a table with two (or optionally three) columns.
 The first column should be named `Property` and contains the name of the parameter we're reporting, the second should be `Value` and contain the value.
 The optional third column is `Unit`.
-Any other colums will be ignored.
+These are case sensitive and any other columns will be ignored.

 <p align="center">